ZlatnPlaybook1/Computer-Vision/README.md

 ## Features

 - Custom image processing techniques to enhance detection accuracy.
-- Use of traditional ML classifiers (KNN, Logistic Regression, SVM).
+- Use of traditional ML classifiers (KNN, SVM).
 - Neural network architecture implementation for complex detection tasks.
 - Validation and testing methodologies to ensure robust performance.
 - Comprehensive visualization of results and performance metrics.